-AACC supports expanding consumer access to Direct-to-Consumer (DTC) laboratory testing services that have demonstrated analytical and clinical validity and clinical utility.
+AACC supports expanding consumer access to DTC laboratory testing services that have demonstrated analytical and clinical validity and clinical utility.
 It is important that individuals learn more about their health status so they can become more involved in decisions affecting their well-being.
-AACC recommends that only CLIA-certified laboratories perform DTC testing and that such facilities provide consumers sufficient information and/or access to expert help to assist them in ordering tests and interpreting the results.
+AACC recommends that only CLIA-certified laboratories perform DTC testing and that such facilities provide consumers sufficient information and/or access to expert help to assist them in ordering and interpreting tests.
 Consumers should work with qualified healthcare providers in making decisions affecting their personal health.

 Government Oversight of DTC Laboratory Testing